-The entire staff of ISRAC, including its managers, assessors and consultants sign a confidentiality agreement to protect the confidentiality of information of ISRAC clients.
+The entire ISRAC staff, including its managers, assessors and consultants sign a confidentiality agreement to protect the confidentiality of information of ISRAC clients.
 In addition, ISRAC employees are committed to a code of conduct - objectivity, transparency and avoiding conflict of interests.